Can You Leave a 3D Printer on Overnight (All the Risks)

 For example, ABS releases Styrene, a noxious compound known to be carcinogenic.
 Nylon fumes are also highly toxic, causing headaches, eye irritation, and breathing problems in some individuals.

 The best way around this is to make sure that your room is properly ventilated to allow fresh air in and the filament fumes out.
-You can also buy a 3D printer enclosure to make sure you’re completely safe from the noxious fumes, or just buy an enclosed 3D printer.
+You can also buy a 3D printer enclosure to make sure you’re completely safe from the noxious fumes, or just buy an already enclosed 3D printer.

 It’s always disappointing to come back to your 3D printer expecting a finished item, only to find it not even halfway.
 And if you don’t have a filament run-out sensor to detect when you’re out and pause printing, you’ll ruin your print.